 For the grown-ups, a snip of mint and a squeeze of lime goes in if we have it, but either way this gorgeous flower tea tastes perfect when poured over a glass of ice.

-- 1/4 cup (or a small handful) dried hibiscus flowers – You can buy hibiscus flowers here
+- 1/4 cup (or a small handful) dried hibiscus flowers – like these

-- 1-2 T. raw honey to taste – You can find raw honey here
+- 1-2 T. raw honey to taste – this is what I use

 - lime wedges, optional